Soumya-Puranikamath/Vlsi-workshop/README.md

   ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/862c8752-34a2-451e-bb41-6cf7751b1d70)

 **Introduction to RISC-V architecture:**
 The instructions are the only way through  which  machine can understand  what operations it has to perform.
-ISA which mean" Instruction Set Architecture" is communicating with machine.
+ISA which mean" **Instruction Set Architecture**" is communicating with machine.
 Here we write code in c,c++ or java language then through assembler this code will be converted into assembly level language and then to the machine level language as 1or 0.
 RTL  of the design is expressed through hardware description language which will be applied to the layout.

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/25690e6d-550b-4de7-a0eb-664b3692db0b)